caliper-io/caliper-docs/public/how-does-caliper-work.md

 ## How does Caliper work?

-Caliper instruments from your users browser.
-We hook into the framework that your application is built with so that we can show you a meaningful representation of how your user interacts with your web application.
+Caliper instruments web apps directly in the browser.
+We hook into the framework layer of your application so we can show you a meaningful representation of how your user interacts with your web application.

 ### What we measure

 When building front end web applications, conventional page load times only reflects the loading time of an application.
+While this number is critical, this only represents a small amount of the time spent with your application.

 Caliper is built to provide a full view of runtime performance as your users interacts with your front end web applications.